LougineShalaby234/AmbulanceStrategySimulator/README.md

   2. Set the Routing Method

-The simulator has a parameter called ROUTING_METHOD , set it to the desired options ["LinearInterpolation","Here","Google","Valhalla","Openrouteservice"]
+The simulator has a parameter called ROUTING_METHOD , set it to the desired option ["LinearInterpolation","Here","Google","Valhalla","Openrouteservice"]

  And **You are good to go**  ,routing functions are already implemented